 The family faced another hurdle in December 2021, when they were told that donor lungs were available, but then the transplant didn’t proceed.
 “The good people at UAB had become our family and everyone was disappointed, but I knew that the good Lord kept me there for a reason,” Steve says.

-The couple spent Christmas and New Year’s at the UAB CTI, and Steve doubled down on his efforts to be in the best shape possible for his transplant.
-“I walked three miles a day in the ICU – 30 laps in the morning and 30 in the evening,” he says.
+While in the UAB Heart and Lung Transplant Intensive Care Unit, Steve Harrison was encouraged by his pulmonologist, Thomas Khaleekal, MD, to start a walking program to build up strength for his upcoming double-lung transplant.
+With the encouragement of his nursing team, Steve doubled down on his efforts to be in the best possible shape for surgery: “I walked three miles a day in the ICU – 30 laps in the morning and 30 in the evening.”

 Dr. Hoopes says Steve’s efforts positioned him for a successful transplant.
 “A transplanted heart beats on its own, but lungs require that the patient participate by breathing,” he says.
 “Physical therapy is critical prior to the operation.”